 Breast Cancer

-Understanding the causes, diagnosis, treatment, prevention, and rehabilitation of breast cancer can improve survival rates.
+Understanding the causes, diagnosis, treatment and rehabilitation of breast cancer can improve survival rates.

-Breast cancer, also known as breast carcinoma, is the third leading cause of cancer-related deaths among women in Hong Kong and the most common tumor in female cancers.
-The causes of breast cancer are related to lifestyle factors, reproductive history, personal medical history, and family history.
-Breast cancer typically has no symptoms until the tumor becomes noticeable and enlarges.
-Regular check-ups are effective in preventing and detecting the early signs of breast cancer, and immediate treatment can lead to a high survival rate for patients.
+Breast cancer (also known as breast cancer) is the third leading cause of cancer among women in Hong Kong and the most common tumor among female cancers.
+The causes of breast cancer are related to lifestyle habits, fertility factors, personal medical history and family history.
+Breast cancer usually has no symptoms until the tumor becomes visibly thicker and thicker.
+Regular examinations can effectively prevent the symptoms of breast cancer from being detected early and receive immediate diagnosis and treatment.
+The survival rate of patients is quite high.

 It is estimated that 1 in every 14 women in Hong Kong will have the chance of developing breast cancer in their lifetime.
 Like other cancers, it is characterized by the uncontrolled proliferation of abnormal cells, which destroys healthy tissue in the body and spreads to other organs.
 Breast cancer can invade breast tissue and spread to the lymph nodes in the armpit, as well as to other parts of the body such as the lungs, bones, liver, and even the brain, thereby impairing the function of the affected organs and threatening the patient's life.
 However, early detection of symptoms and treatment can not only reduce medical expenses but also prevent unnecessary treatments and their adverse effects on both physical and mental health.